Kyriosity/read-write/readme+/dev/.net/readme+/cs-hints.md

 ...
 ```

-This shortcut can further cut initialization and streamline assignments:
+Further use is to streamline assignments:

 ```csharp
 // given a chess game log ...